kevalpatel2106/PasscodeView/README.md

 - provide error feedback when PIN entered is wrong.
 - is highly customisable.
 So that you can match it with your application them.
 It provides you control over,
   - shape of the each key.
+  - color and shape of each key.
-  - color of the key and pin indicators.
+  - localised name of each key in pin keyboard.
   - size of the each single key.
+  - color and shape of pin indicators.

 ## How to use this library?
 - ### Gradle Dependency: